Born and raised in Brooklyn NY, my photographic practices incorporate digital, and film photography using traditional wet darkroom processes.

 Like many photographers, the joy of watching a print develop in a processing tray is the magic that put me on the path to a lifetime of photography.
-The first photograph I ever took, was using black & white film with a 126 Kodak Instamatic cartridge camera.
-You know, the ones that use those four-sided flash cubes (go ahead, search the www for “GE Flashcubes”).
-Naturally, photography traveled with me throughout my teen years.
+The first photograph I ever took was using a 126 Kodak Instamatic cartridge camera with black & white film.
+You know, the ones that use four-sided flash cubes (go ahead, search the www for “GE Flashcubes”).

-in my early 20s, I found work as a professional camera salesperson, selling small cameras, accessories & film.
-This is where I learned to teach the art of photography to the general public.
-Ten years of preaching & teaching people how to use a camera.
+The first photo career job I had was as a professional camera salesperson selling small cameras, accessories & film.
+Surprisingly, this is where I learned to teach photography to the public.
+Ten years of preaching & teaching how to use cameras and film.
 Explaining the science of ASA/ISO, aperture, shutter speed, F-stops, etc.

-After camera sales, I began working at a NYC in-house advertising studio.
-Shooting, and perfecting studio lighting techniques in still-life photography.
+Afterward, I began working at a NYC in-house agency advertising studio.
+Shooting and perfecting studio lighting techniques in still-life photography.
 These were some great years of immense learning.
 Coinciding with the period of time where digital photography in commercial studios was growing and gaining its foothold.

-Subsequent to working the advertising studio, I began exploring long-term fine art photographic projects.
+Working to achieve my own photographic voice, I began a few long-term fine art photographic projects.
 Seeing the world’s people.
 Exploring the who, what, where, why, and how of human nature.
 The projects include: "Harlem Nocturnal", "Coney Island House", and "Theory Over Time"

 As photography is what I live and breath every day of life, it has allowed me the ability to chronicle experiences and share them with others.
 To which, I'm humbly appreciative.